amafru/secure-static-website-delivery-aws/README.md

 *Note: Cloudfront requires certs to be issued in in us-east-1 regardless of where consuming resources are located*

+5. Attach IAM policies that allow access to the S3 Buckets (tfstate and website_assets) to the AWS User used in running the GitHub Actions pipeline.

+The user only needs the following permissions on the S3 bucket

+"s3:PutObject",
+"s3:ListBucket",
+"s3:DeleteObject"

+These can be added via an inline policy and restricted only to the 2 necessary s3 buckets.

+6. Set the Secret Access Key ID and Secret for this user in GitHub (Actions) as repository secrets.

-5. Within GitHub, create any environment variables + values  that you’d like to keep out of source control, to represent variables held in the *.auto.tfvars file if you were running this locally.
+7. Within GitHub, create any environment variables + values  that you’d like to keep out of source control, to represent variables held in the *.auto.tfvars file if you were running this locally.

 *For example: You might want to keep your domain name value example.com; or your subdomain myapp.example.com out of source control*